 Keck Medicine of USC is his extended family.

-“Working at Keck Medicine of USC allows me to be around the best people who have such a strong sense of community.
-Plus, it gives me the opportunity to work on research in regards to patient outcomes after spine surgery, techniques in minimally invasive spine surgery and spinal cord injury.”
+“Working at Keck Medicine of USC allows me to be around people who have such a strong sense of community.
+Plus, it gives me the opportunity to work on research regarding patient outcomes after spine surgery, techniques in minimally invasive spine surgery and spinal cord injury.”